emard/ulx3s/doc/pcb-v1.7-upgrade.md

 WIFI:

-On PCB v1.7 SD card is connected to those ESP32 pins which are widely advertised as SD card pins, but those pins are shared with internal SPI FLASH of ESP32 chip it won't boot if anything is connected there.
+On PCB v1.7 SD card is connected to those ESP32 pins which are widely advertised as SD card pins, but those pins are shared with internal SPI FLASH.
+So ESP32 won't boot if anything is connected there.
-SD card should be connected on some other pins, probably HSPI.
+SD card could be connected on other pins, probably shared with OLED.
-It has not yet been verified will it work, so no patch recommendation yet.
+It has not yet been tested, so no patch recommendation yet.